Vacation Guide to Effective Holiday Packing; Check in and Carry on Luggage

 8) It may be a good idea to put some personal identifying information into your suitcase.
 If you don’t want to divulge your home address, then put your destination address, or your e-mail address or home airport inside the case.
 At least that way if your luggage gets misplaced, you may one day be reunited with it.

 9) Not a nice suggestion to make, but when on holiday a dirty washing bag may be an excellent place to hide your valuables.
 This most likely will not be the first thing to be searched by thieves.

 10) If possible buy your souvenirs at the end of a travelling holiday - there's no point in lugging your valuable, delicate or heavy purchases all over Asia or South America if you don't have to.

-11) If you’re carrying wrapped presents, be prepared for them to be unceremoniously unwrapped (torn open) if Customs want to inspect the luggage.
+11) If you’re carrying any gift-wrapped presents, be prepared for them to be unceremoniously unwrapped (torn open) if Customs want to inspect the luggage.

 More advice may come if any comments are received containing useful ideas.
 Please feel free to comment on the page contents, or to make suggestions on how to improve it.